Phone: (209) 946-2879

 A qualified student or applicant is an individual with a disability as defined by this policy and applicable law who meets the academic and technical standards requisite to admission and participation in the educational program or activity.
 Accommodations are such modifications to the course, program or educational requirements as are necessary and effective for the individual, if reasonable to provide at the University and do not alter the fundamental nature of programs.
 Accommodations do not include exemption from academic evaluation standards or from the code of student conduct.

-Pacific expects that, if you are a student with a disability, you will give sufficient notice of your need for assistance (preferably prior to the start of the semester) although the University considers the merits of each request at the time it is received.
-Upon receiving a request for assistance as well as appropriate documentation, the Director of the Office of Services for Disabilities considers the student’s need for assistance as it relates to the documented disability.
+Pacific expects that, if a student has a disability, the student gives sufficient notice of the need for assistance (preferably prior to the start of the semester) although the University does fully consider the merits of each request at the time it is received.
+Upon receiving a request for assistance as well as appropriate documentation, the Office of Services for Disabilities considers the student’s need for assistance as it relates to the documented disability.
 If appropriate, the University may choose to consult with such individuals, internal or external to the University, to provide further assistance needed to evaluate the request for accommodation.
-The following list is an example of the types of reasonable accommodations and services that university may provide, on a case-by-case basis, to assure equal access:
+The following list is an example of the types of reasonable accommodations and services that the university may provide, on a case-by-case basis, to assure equal access:

 - Academic adjustments and curricular modifications